-The Small Business Regulatory Enforcement Fairness Act (SBREFA), enacted in Public Law 104-121, as amended by Public Law , and codified in 15 U.S.C.
+The Small Business Regulatory Enforcement Fairness Act (SBREFA), enacted in Public Law 104-121, as amended by Public Law 110-28, and codified in 15 U.S.C.
 657 and 5 U.S.C.
 601 note, provides for compliance assistance and complaint resolution for small businesses.
-This page contains information on the DAF’s implementation of certain provisions of SBREFA based on applicable guidance as described below.
+The Small Business Paperwork Relief Act (SBPRA), enacted in Public Law 107-198, provides additional paperwork relief assistance to small businesses.
+This page contains information on the DAF’s implementation of certain provisions of SBREFA and SBPRA based on applicable guidance as described below.

 The DOD SBREFA Policy (24 June 2024) outlines SBREFA implementation duties of DoD Small Business Professionals with regards to compliance assistance, complaint filing, and non-retaliation: